JadCombreau/Canonical_intake_Initialization/README.md

 | N1k | DESCRIPTION | TYPE | INPUT | OUTPUT |
 | areAttenuationMatrices | DESCRIPTION | BOOL | INPUT | OUTPUT |
 | piff | DESCRIPTION | TYPE | INPUT | OUTPUT |

+### Which files do we receive from previous boxes ?

+### And which files do we send to following boxes ?